shivannis/xandr-docs-public/xandr-docs/articles/invest/buy-mobile-inventory-via-rtb.md

 ## Step 8.
 Set optimization levers

-If your buying strategy uses the Xandr optimization engine, you can adjust **Optimization Levers** to influence how optimization works for your campaign, for example, how much you bid during the Learn phase, how many success events (clicks or conversions) it takes to move from the Learn phase to the Optimized phase, as well as whether you want to optimize to the campaign bidding strategy before optimizing to the line item booked revenue.
+If your buying strategy uses the Microsoft Advertising optimization engine, you can adjust **Optimization Levers** to influence how optimization works for your campaign, for example, how much you bid during the Learn phase, how many success events (clicks or conversions) it takes to move from the Learn phase to the Optimized phase, as well as whether you want to optimize to the campaign bidding strategy before optimizing to the line item booked revenue.

 To access optimization levers, click the **Edit** button under **Buying Strategies** > **OTHER OPTIONS**.

-If you do not have access to optimization levers and are interested in learning more about about them, please contact your Xandr account representative.
+If you do not have access to optimization levers and are interested in learning more about about them, please contact your Microsoft Advertising account representative.

 ## Step 9.
 Add targeting